kschu91/puppet-gogs/README.md

 #### service_name
   By default the service is named `gogs`.
 If you ever need to change that you can do this by setting this parameter.
+  You should **NOT** change the service name after your first puppet run.
+Otherwise you may run into issues with two services and already blocked ports.

     class { '::gogs':
         service_name => 'gogitsgogs'